rcapillon/3DFEM/README.md

 ### Frequency-domain dynamics

 *Linear elastic plate excited by a nodal force at the center of the upper face.
-Nonparametric probabilistic modeling for the mass, stiffness and damping reduced matrices.*
+Nonparametric probabilistic modeling of uncertainties for the mass, stiffness and damping reduced matrices.*

 Deformed mesh at 15500 Hz | Deformed mesh at 16250 Hz | Deformed mesh at 17000 Hz :------------------------:|:-------------------------:|:-------------------------: